Stress & TMJ Disorders

 Patients who have been living with TMJ pain for a long time are prone to even more stress and anxiety, especially when they can’t find a solution to their problem.
 As these patients continue dealing with the jaw pain and earaches, their body responds to that continued stress.
 Jaws keep clenching, teeth keep grinding, and as a result, these patients have increased TMJ pain.

-To be fair to the practitioners who diagnose stress as a cause of TMJ pain, it should be said that it is true that some TMJ disorders have their roots in stress and anxiety.
+Sometimes stress and TMJ pain are related.
+However, that is not always the case.
 Some patients find relief, simply by finding ways to relax and by using mouthguards to reduce the effects of teeth grinding.
 Unfortunately, however, many patients do not experience relief in stress reduction, alone.
 Because there are often other underlying issues that lead to TMJ disorders, it is important to consider all factors, not just stress, before making any definitive diagnosis and comprehensive treatment plan to alleviate TMJ symptoms and potentially

 Other causes of TMJ disorders include: